Sequoia Capital

 Venture Round in 1987

-Applied Micro Circuits Corporation specializes in silicon solutions for cloud infrastructure and data centers, as well as connectivity products for communication equipment across various sectors.
-The company offers a range of products, including the X-Gene family of server processors based on the ARMv8 architecture, aimed at mainstream cloud and data center applications.
-Additionally, it provides the HeliX family of embedded processors and PowerPC products for use in wireless access points, gateways, and networking equipment.
-Applied Micro also develops connectivity products such as networking physical layer devices and framer solutions for optical networks, catering to service providers and enterprises.
-Founded in 1979 and headquartered in Santa Clara, California, the company operates as a subsidiary of MACOM Technology Solutions Holdings, serving customers globally through direct sales and a network of representatives and distributors.
+Applied Micro Circuits Corporation specializes in providing silicon solutions tailored for next-generation cloud infrastructure, data centers, and various communication equipment.
+Their product portfolio includes the X-Gene family of server processors based on the ARMv8 64-bit instruction set architecture (ISA), targeting mainstream cloud and data center applications such as hyper-scale computing, telco services, enterprise solutions, and high-performance computing.
+Additionally, they offer embedded computing products like the HeliX family of processors and PowerPC products for applications in wireless access points, residential gateways, network storage devices, switches, routers, and multi-function printers.
+The company also provides connectivity products, including networking physical layer devices (PHY), optical transport network framer and mapper solutions, and the X-Weave family of products designed to meet the needs of service providers and both public and private cloud data centers.
+Applied Micro Circuits Corporation was founded in 1979 and is headquartered in Santa Clara, California.
+The company operates as a subsidiary of MACOM Technology Solutions Holdings, Inc.

 PMC-Sierra